antimof/UxPlay/README.txt

 linking to.

-For "GPL-strict" distributions, UxPlay can be built using OpenSSL- 3.0.0, which has a new [GPLv3-compatible license](https://www.openssl.org/blog/blog/2021/09/07/OpenSSL3.Final/).
+For "GPL-strict" distributions, UxPlay can be built using OpenSSL- 3.0.0, which has anew [GPLv3-compatible license](https://www.openssl.org/blog/blog/2021/09/07/OpenSSL3.Final/).

 Getting UxPlay: